d365collaborative/d365fo.tools/docs/Clear-D365BacpacTableData.md

 ## PARAMETERS

 ### -Path
-Path to the bacpac file that you want to work against
+Path to the bacpac/dacpac or zip file that you want to work against

-It can also be a zip file

 ```yaml
 Type: String